-In accounting, breach of data can cause huge trouble and in some adverse cases, CPA firms have to shut down their doors because of small security failures.
+In accounting, a breach of data can cause huge trouble and in some adverse cases, CPA firms have to shut down their doors because of small security failures.
 If you are a CPA and someone steals confidential financial records of your client from your computer, then this will destroy your relationship with your client pretty badly.
-Additionally, you can be held liable for the financial losses that incurred because of your security failure and bearing such cost for small accounting business isn’t possible.
+Additionally, you can be held liable for the financial losses that incurred because of your security failure, and bearing such cost for a small accounting business isn’t possible.

 Data breach costs can range from class-action lawsuits and fines to the cost of recovering data.
-But, the biggest cost that CPA firms have to bear is the loss of revenue and clients trust.
+But, the biggest cost that CPA firms have to bear is the loss of revenue and clients’ trust.

-How to Make your Accounting Firm Secure?
+How To Make Your Accounting Firm Secure?

 1. Constant Security Check-Ups